Traits Of A High Functioning Sociopath

 What is the difference between a narcissist and a sociopath?

 What’s the difference between someone with narcissistic personality disorder and a sociopath?
 A sociopath tries to find ways to deal with being continuously bored, which is why many of them tend toward getting drunk or high and have substance use disorders.
 They can be very aware of themselves, whereas a narcissist is utterly oblivious to the fact that they're hurting other people - unless, of course, they've decided to commit to treatment for narcissistic personality disorder (NPD) honestly.
-A sociopath doesn't necessarily want attention, whereas someone with a narcissistic personality disorder or NPD craves attention.
+A sociopath doesn't necessarily want attention, whereas someone with a narcissistic personality disorder or NPD tends to crave attention.

 Is being a sociopath genetic?